 For Slack, Hipchat, Hall, Chatwork, or a CSV or text file, click Choose File, attach your file, then Click Start Import.
 For Flowdock, authenticate your account to begin your import.
 For Campfire, enter your Campfire URL and token.

 When your import is ready, you'll get an email and Slackbot message. 💌

 Warning: Please do not edit the .zip, .csv, or .txt file before importing to Slack — this causes errors during the import process.

-Note: Large imports may take time and could temporarily affect your Slack team's performance.
+Note: Large imports may take time and could temporarily affect your Slack app's performance.
 You can start one import per hour.

-Next, you can decide what data to import and where it will go on your Slack team.
-Users and channels are automatically mapped for you, but in cases where we didn't get it right, you can tell us what to do.
+Decide what data to import and where it should go.
+Members and messages are automatically mapped for you, but in cases where we didn't get it right, you can manually make adjustments.

 Keep in mind: You can cancel an import in progress, or rollback once it's complete, and start again.
-Just click Cancel or Start Rollback found in the Import Data page of the service you imported.
+Click Cancel or Start Rollback from the Import Data page for the service you've imported from.

 Who can use this feature?